 Nobody Knows also features the softly distilled "Blue Escape" (written quite some time before its official inclusion on the album), a string-backed whale song that rides slowly the waves of despair with sheer grace and poetry.
 It nestles against other numbers like "Burning Bridges", which ups the rhythm to the dancerly gait of a boxer in a ring.

 Around this time Beal also landed the lead in Tim Sutton's independent drama Memphis, in which he played a character closely resembling himself.
 Premiering at the Venice International Film Festival in the summer of 2013, Sutton's quietly lyrical film about a vagrant musician with possible mystic properties raised the singer's profile slightly, perhaps expanding the context in which his music is understood.
-Beal proves an enigmatic presence on film, much like his true-life persona and the at once earthy and ethereal tones of the film are highly reflective of the singer's work.
+Beal proves an enigmatic presence on film, much like his true-life persona, and the at once earthy and ethereal tones of the film are highly reflective of the singer's work.

 Meanwhile, tensions would rise between Beal and XL and the singer would eventually leave the label to continue as an independent.
 Granted the artistic freedom he had been craving, the singer produced in Experiments in Time (2014) an even softer distillation of his emotional delivery.
 Full of haunting guitar strains plucked with the certitude of precision, Beal circles his passions with the sparkling gospels of a world we do not know.
 As the album title would suggest, these are experiments in time, but they elude a clear space, belonging rather to an atmosphere that will change with the emotional weather within the listener.
 The awning and dawning of such numbers like "Waste it Away" hold the listener suspended within their vestibules, the songs and their amorphous shapes expanding into the unknowns.
 The measures on Experiments in Time remain unchanged and steady, further establishing Beal as a practiced and vocally-astute artist.

 Noctunes would arrive in 2015, a venture made possible by a deal with Tender Loving Records.
-On Noctunes, Beal continues his empyrean accent, rising above the earthly bedlam and into the solar spheres of an otherworld.
+On Noctunes, Beal continues his empyrean ascent, rising above the earthly bedlam and into the solar spheres of an otherworld.
 Riding high after the springboard-to-heaven that was Experiments in Time, Noctunes finds the singer sometimes employing the use of drum machines to produce clean, minimalist beats of which the dreamy atmospheres of his synths rest upon.
 Clear, unmistakable resolve is to be, once again, found in his voice, which holds indeterminately the breadth of his passions, pain and desires.
 Now a sensual, gossamer presence among the hovering chords, Beal gently presses the wealth of his soul's burdens into the wide, open skies, lifting his post-mortem blues up into the black firmament of night.

 A rather interesting and anomalous turn found the singer being tapped to record a version of Simple Minds' "Don't You Forget About Me", made famous by the John Hughes 1985 film, The Breakfast Club.
 Recorded for a State Farm Commercial (in which the singer appears, performing the song), Beal's version is almost unrecognizable.
 Gutting entirely the new wave pop of the original, Beal delivers the tune as a tender barroom ballad that bends the arrangements to the crisp and tempered strains of a piano.
 The cover returned the singer to the welcome attention of his awaiting fanbase, who had been feverishly following his rocky trajectory through the finicky music scene.